jcreus/LaunchWebApp/README.md

 Output
 ============

-The current big problem.
 The DisplayResults servlet builds and submits Gnuplot files, creating .png images of the trajectory.
-These images are created successfully (find all output files in build/web/output, by the way) but displaying them on a webpage is a different matter.
-Something to do with this whole thing running on a *web*-server, not a *file*-server.
+These images are displayed for the user.

-Answers on a postcard please.
+TODO: Find elegant solution for auto-removing irrelevant images/output telemetry